 You can’t go wrong with either of these potting mixes.

-If you're interested in purchasing either one or both soils, you can visit their product pages by clicking the buttons below.
+If you’re interested in purchasing one or both soils, you can visit their product pages by clicking the below.

 What Soil Do You Use?

 Tell us what soil you use.
-We'd like to know.
-We are always looking for soils to test, so drop us a line if you'd like a particular brand tested.
+We’d like to know.
+We always look for soils to test, so drop us a line if you’d like a particular brand tested.

 We want to find the best products.

 All the supplies and microgreen seeds you will need to grow beautiful and nutritious microgreens at home!

 Our prices are as competitive as the larger seed sellers.
 We also have our own soil, microgreen kits, and trays!